Memory Capacity of Recurrent Neural Networks with Matrix Representation: Simulation

 \section{Simulation}

-Corollary 2 \& 3 describes the fundamental bounds on the memory capacity of certain type of matrix representation networks.
-However, it does not give much details about how traces of memory would achieve this bound.
-Hence, we now present simulations of the capacity of systems in Equation \ref{dyn-sys} and Equation \ref{mem-dyn-sys} for normal connectivity and varying amount of neurons.
+Corollary \ref{C-10} and Theorem \ref{T-11} describe fundamental bounds on the memory capacity of certain types of matrix representation networks.
+However, it does not give much detail about how traces of memory would achieve this bound.
+Hence, we now present simulations of the capacity of systems in Eq. \ref{dyn-sys} and Eq. \ref{mem-dyn-sys} for normal connectivity and varying amounts of neurons.

-In particular, we see that the capacity $\mJ_{tot}$ of the linear matrix representation network with normal convergent connectivity matrices is always less than 1 (Theorem 2) whereas the capacity for vector representation networks sums to 1 as shown in Figure \ref{fig:simulationmat} C).
-The sharper decrease in the FMC for linear matrix nets can also be seen Figure \ref{fig:simulationmat} A).
+In particular, we see that the capacity $\mJ_{tot}$ of the linear matrix representation network with normal convergent connectivity matrices is always less than 1 (Theorem \ref{T-6}) whereas the capacity for vector representation networks sums to 1 as shown in Figure \ref{fig:simulationmat} C).
+The sharper decrease in the FMC for linear matrix nets can also be seen in Figure \ref{fig:simulationmat} A).
 We also see the apparent random nature of the memory capacity of such networks with varying number of neurons in Figure \ref{fig:simulationmat} E).
-Figure \ref{fig:J_k_prime_complete} shows the FMC and the capacity of the system \ref{mem-dyn-sys} with normal connectivity and varying amount of neurons (note the overwhelming increase in the capacity).
+Figure \ref{fig:J_k_prime_complete} shows the FMC and the capacity of the system \ref{mem-dyn-sys} with normal connectivity and varying number of neurons (note the overwhelming increase in the capacity).

+The main purpose of Figure 2 (A) is thus to compare the FMC of matrix and vector representation, and we clearly see that the curve for matrices (for any random number of neurons) goes to zero more quickly than the vector counterparts.
+Figure 2 (B) can be considered as an extension of Figure (A), just to portray that increasing neurons don’t affect FMC in any way for matrix networks.
+Since memory capacity is just the area under the FMC, Figure 2 (C) verifies Corollary 10 and Figure 2 (D) shows that there is no apparent relation between the relative memory capacity and the number of neurons.

-One can compute $\mathbf{\Sigma}$ and $\mathbf{\Psi}$ using the discrete time Lyapunov equations.
-Equation \ref{mean-cov-state-sol} shows the infinite sum of the matrices needed to compute the noise covariances, note that they follow the discrete Lyapunov equations as given below
+One can compute $\mathbf{\Sigma}$ and $\mathbf{\Psi}$ using the discrete-time Lyapunov equations.
+Eq. \ref{mean-cov-state-sol} shows the infinite sum of the matrices needed to compute the noise covariances, note that they follow the discrete Lyapunov equations as given below